aldosilva6/headfirstpatterns/template/README.md

 If you want the subclass to change algorithm in the template method, you can declare the template method as final.

+The Strategy and Template Method Pattern both encapsulate algorithms, the first by composition and the other by inheritance.

 A Starbucks Coffee

 ![img.png](src/images/img.png)